 - Instigates gastrointestinal issues

-- Infant soy formula promotes autoimmune thyroid disease
+- Infant soy formula may promote autoimmune thyroid disease

 - Soybean agriculture is awful for the planet

-...The list of negatives goes on and on, and, dammit, I don’t have time to write a book right now.
+...The list of negatives goes on and on.
 I highly suggest being more vigilant of the ingredients in your food.
 Soy is hiding in more food products than you might think.

 So if soy is out, what are some healthy, plant-based sources of protein?